How much is your car worth?

 The Encore GX has 1.6 inches more front headroom, 6.4 inches more front shoulder room, 4.3 inches more rear legroom and 1.1 inches more rear shoulder room than the C-HR.

 The Encore GX has a much larger cargo volume with its rear seat up than the C-HR with its rear seat up (23.5 vs. 19.1 cubic feet).
 The Encore GX has a much larger cargo volume with its rear seat folded than the C-HR with its rear seat folded (50.2 vs. 37 cubic feet).

-To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened just by kicking your foot under the back bumper, leaving your hands completely free.
+To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The C-HR doesn’t offer a power or hands-free opening liftgate.

 J.D.
 Power and Associates surveys of service recipients show that Buick service is better than Toyota.
 J.D.
 Power ranks Buick 8th in service department satisfaction (above the industry average).
 With a 17% lower rating, Toyota is ranked 14th.

 The Encore GX offers a remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
 The climate system will also automatically heat or cool the interior.
 The C-HR doesn’t offer a remote starting system.